 About IADVL

-The Indian Association of Dermatologists, Venereologists and Leprologists (IADVL), the largest representing official society of Indian Dermatologists was established in its present form on 28th January, 1973.
-IADVL also happens to be the world’s 2nd largest Association of Dermatologists behind the American Academy of Dermatology.
+The Indian Association of Dermatologists, Venereologists and Leprologists (IADVL), the largest official society representing Indian Dermatologists was established in its present form on 28th January, 1973.
+IADVL also happens to be the world’s 2nd largest Association of Dermatologists standing behind the American Academy of Dermatology.
 It is the national association of Indian medical specialists who manage patients with skin disorders, sexually transmitted infections (STIs) or leprosy.
 The current member strength of the association is 17,000 plus.
-The association works for the betterment of the specialty by holding academic meetings, printing a journal (print version &online) and publishing a textbook.
+The association works for the betterment of the specialty by holding academic meetings, printing a journal (print version & online) and publishing a textbook.
 The IADVL has several state branches, each with their own office bearers, which function independently within the constitution of the IADVL.

 Founding of IADVL

 The journey that culminated in the formation of IADVL as we know it today took its first flight in 1947 when Dr. UB Narayan Rao, conceived the idea to create an association of Dermatologists and Venereologists; he was supported by, amongst others, Dr. P Natesan, Professor of Venereology, Stanley Medical College, Madras.
-Subsequently onJuly 1, 1947, Dr. UB Narayan Rao realized his dream as the Bombay Associationwas inaugurated,by Shri Morarji M. Desai, which was followed by the formation of an All-India Association of Dermatologists and Venereologists on December 28, 1947 with 34 founding members.
+Subsequently on July 1, 1947, Dr. UB Narayan Rao realized his dream as the Bombay Association was inaugurated, by Shri Morarji M. Desai, which was followed by the formation of an All-India Association of Dermatologists and Venereologists on December 28, 1947 with 34 founding members.
 A framework regarding rules was approved on July 26, 1948 and the association started its work on establishing local branches in other states.
 The Madras and Bengal branch were one of the earliest formed branches under the able leadership of Dr. R V Rajam and Dr. L M Ghosh respectively.
-The association suffered a setback between 1956-1960 when a rift on the issues of the workings of the association.
-The members of the Calcutta branch parted companyfrom the association and formed the Dermatological Society of India (DSI).
+The association suffered a setback in 1956-1960 when a riftarose on the issues of the workings of the association.
+The members of the Calcutta branch parted company from the association and formed the Dermatological Society of India (DSI).
 After several conciliatory efforts by concerned members the two bodies finally met at Udaipur on January 28, 1973 and unanimously agreed on the reunification.
-They amalgamated intoone association,which has since been named the Indian Association of Dermatologists, Venereologists and Leprologists(IADVL).
+They amalgamated in to one association, which has since been named the Indian Association of Dermatologists, Venereologists and Leprologists (IADVL).
 The Indian Association of Dermatologists, Venereologists and Leprologists (IADVL) as we know it today was thus registered at Varanasi on 8th May, 1975 under the Societies Registration Act.

 Milestones in the History of IADVL